seastwood/usb-audio-ip-client/README.md

 - Tested/works on Fedora 41.
 - No other distrobutions tested
 - This does not connect to any servers, so you will need to periodically check for updates here and download the new executable.
+- The "client" device is the one running the GUI.
+The host is the device with the usb devices physically plugged into it.

 How to use:
 - You must have ssh, Pipewire, and USBIP installed, enabled and started on the host device.